After the ranking of all applicants, only 20 students can be accepted to the Neurasmus Program.

 - a Master in Neurosciences (2nd year taught in English)

-- the Euro-Mediterranean Master In Neuroscience And Biotechnology (ISIS) funded by the EU TEMPUS Program.
+- the Euro-Mediterranean Master In Neuroscience and Biotechnology (EMN-Online) funded by the Erasmus + Strategic partnership program.

 The MSc/PhD Program and International Max-Planck Research School Neurosciences belongs to the Göttingen Graduate School for Neurosciences, Biophysics, and Molecular Biosciences, funded by the German Excellence Initiative.
 The Neuroscience Program is a joint training effort of 3 local Max-Planck institutes and the University of Göttingen and integrates a broad spectrum of research fields comprising molecular and cellular neurophysiology, biophysics, neuroanatomy, developmental neurobiology, theoretical neurosciences, clinical and behavioral neurosciences.
 It provides an integrated MSc/PhD program and accepts students with a bachelor degree in the biosciences, psychology, medicine, and related subjects.
 After finishing the 1st year research-oriented curriculum including practical laboratory projects the students decide whether they complete the course with a Master degree or directly (via a ‘fast track’ option) pursue a PhD.
 The students have access to the state-of-the-art infrastructure of all partner institutes comprising special training facilities in high-resolution imaging, electrophysiology and bioanalytics.
 The PhD students organize scientific meetings like the biennial ‘Neurizons’ symposium and are supported to participate in international conferences.